DEVELOPMENT STATUS OF SHANGBA TEA GARDEN & ZHENGAN TIANCI COMPANY

-The organic certified agricultural land of this tea garden amounts to approximately 530 hectares.
-Around 1800 tons of fresh tealeaves are harvested here, which are then processed in a pre-processing and final processing factory into about 450 tons of organic tea.
+The organic certified agricultural land of this tea garden amounts to approximately 287 hectares.
+Previous certificates indicated the area of the total leased land, 530 hectares.
+However, the control body CERES has carried out a survey of the area actually planted with tea bushes using Google Maps.
+The above 287 hectares were determined.
+About 1600 tons of fresh tea leaves are harvested there, which are processed in a pre-processing factory and a final processing factory into about 400 tons of ready-dried organic tea.

 Certifications, security, sustainability

 In 2018 the minimum requirements of the Fairbiotea development plan have been fully implemented and therefore the conditions for the membership with Fairbiotea have been met.

 Consulting and development

 Fairbiotea came into being due to the fact that there is usually little knowledge about organic farming, quality management and sustainability in China's organic certified tea gardens.
 In most of the Chinese organic tea gardens, there is a great need for advice regarding their sustainable development according to European laws and standards.

 Moreover, European retailers and consumers hardly know anything about the real situation in the organic tea gardens.
 Fairbiotea wants to close these information gaps through advice and honest reporting and to actively support sustainable development in China and Europe.

 In addition, organic advisory centres and organic farming associations are urgently needed in China, which, after more than 30 years of organic farming, unfortunately still do not exist there with the desired professionalism with regard to EU standards.